Simon4Yan/Learning-via-Translation/README.md

 **2. Feature learning**

-With the translated dataset that contain labels, feature learning methods are applied to train re-ID models.
+With the translated dataset that contains labels, feature learning methods are applied to train re-ID models.

 ## Feature Learning
 The code for re-ID feature learning is mainly modified from [IDE](https://github.com/zhunzhong07/IDE-baseline-Market-1501).